Read more at chipfilson.com

-Students, innovators, and persons passionate about a business idea will not wait four years or longer to receive a governmental OK to launch an idea.
+Students, innovators, and persons passionate about a business idea will not wait four years or longer to receive a governmental okay to launch an idea.

-NCUA’s chartering process is one of attrition stifling efforts for new credit unions.
-In 2020 NCUA issued one new charter.
+The NCUA’s chartering process is one of attrition stifling efforts for new credit unions.
+In 2020, the NCUA issued one new charter.
 The agency’s performance plan for 2021 has a goal of two.